 What lies between an appeal for a denial of compensation claim is the opportunity to enjoy the benefits that you deserve.

 For this reason, having the right kind of help is necessary so that you can obtain these benefits.
-For the past 20 years, Davis & Sanchez has helped hundreds of families claim their well-deserved benefits.
-The firm specializes only in workers compensation cases, which assures you of their expertise and capabilities.
+For years, Davis & Sanchez has helped hundreds of families claim their well-deserved benefits.
+The firm specializes only in workers compensation cases.